carello/epgpgattr/README.md

 - Scripts use basic user/password that is embedded into the scripts for ease of testing.
 Recommend a more robust auth method.

+There is limited error checking in these scripts.